bnomis/aoc-2024/README.md

 Day 06/part 02: finds graph cycles with recursive Depth First Traversal.
 Also had to increase the recursion limit.

-Day 07: combinations + permutations
+Day 07: combinations + permutations are too slow, rewrote to use a simpler method

+Day 09: is a little slow